MichaelCurrin/thebuckfeverground/docs/development.md

 ## Image resizing

-This project uses the `jekyll-resize` plugin as a filter to resize images.
+This project uses the `jekyll-resize` plugin as a filter to resize images to specific sizes.

 It is used in `_includes/image-resize.html` file.